 By Stephanie Hess, Northfield History Collaborative, January 2018

 The influenza virus that arrived in Northfield in early November 1918 was unlike anything anyone had ever seen.
-It spread rapidly, targeted young adults, killed in high numbers, and caused significantly stronger symptoms than ordinary seasonal influenza.
-People called the disease the "Spanish Influenza" because Spain was one of the first countries to report on it, since they were neutral during World War I and not under wartime censorship, but the disease was a worldwide pandemic.
+It spread rapidly, targeted young adults, and killed in high numbers.
+It also caused significantly stronger symptoms than ordinary seasonal influenza.
+Newspapers in Spain were among the first to report on this new disease, so it became known as the "Spanish Influenza."
+But the disease was a worldwide pandemic.

 The first cases of influenza occurred in Minnesota during the last week of September at military camps.
 By September 30, 1918, both Fort Snelling and the Dunwoody Naval Institute in Minneapolis were under quarantine.
 The virus spread to civilians within a week, however, and then it started to travel south towards Northfield.

 Northfield leaders were aware that influenza was spreading throughout the country and state and took steps to try to prevent the infection of the town.
-On October 11, 1918, the city’s Board of Health issued quarantine regulations to close public meetings, the churches, the public schools, the Grand Theater, pool halls, and the Community Club–anywhere that large groups of people would meet.
+On October 11, 1918, the city’s Board of Health issued quarantine regulations to any place where large groups of people would meet.
+Area churches, the public schools, the Grand Theater, pool halls, and the Community Club closed indefinitely.
 Despite these measures, local physician Dr. W. Wilson noted his first Northfield case of influenza on November 3, 1918.
 The disease was finally here.

 By November 14, influenza cases in Northfield numbered 40 at Carleton College, 29 at St. Olaf College, and 41 in the city for a total of 110.
 Most of these cases were considered mild, and so far, influenza had caused only one death—that of Minnie Marko, a 17-year-old local girl.

 During this time, both St. Olaf and Carleton Colleges had companies of the U.S. Army’s Student Army Training Corps (S.A.T.C.) on campus.
-Leaders of the S.A.T.C. instituted quarantine measures for their student-soldiers, but could not entirely prevent infection.
+Leaders of the S.A.T.C. created quarantine orders for their student-soldiers, but they could not entirely prevent infection.
 Carleton’s S.A.T.C. reported that about 70 students with influenza symptoms were removed to the gymnasium to separate them from those not affected by the disease.

 Despite these precautions, several Northfielders did die from the disease—many at the prime of their lives.
 Anna (Kirkeberg) Roe, a St. Olaf College music teacher and the wife of Northfield News editor Herman Roe, died on November 18, 1918, after a week of illness.
 She was only 31 years old and left behind three young children.
 St. Olaf College also lost four freshmen S.A.T.C. students between November 21 and 25, 1918: Waldemar Schmidt, Oscar Mohagen, Peter Reinertson, and Joseph Tandberg.

-While it is impossible to get an accurate count, many experts estimate that influenza killed close to 10,000 Minnesotans, 675,000 Americans, more than half of the total U.S. Army World War I deaths, and over 50 million worldwide.
-The influenza pandemic spread fear, paranoia, and helplessness in addition to a dangerously contagious disease, but it also led to a rise in volunteerism, civic mindedness, and community service throughout the Northfield region.
+While it is impossible to get an accurate count, many experts estimate that influenza killed close to 10,000 Minnesotans, and nearly 675,000 Americans.
+They believe influenza caused more than half of the total U.S. Army's World War I deaths and killed over 50 million people worldwide.
+The influenza pandemic spread fear, paranoia, and helplessness in addition to a dangerously contagious disease.
+But it also led to a rise in volunteerism, civic mindedness, and community service throughout the Northfield region.